 Another way to look at trading forex based on a news release is to open positions as soon as the market starts to move regardless of the direction it starts to move in.
 The trader does not have any bias towards the price but will open a trade following the market movement.

-Make sure you always have a trading plan which incorporates risk management in place before you start opening positions as it will help you to mitigate trading risk.
 Next week, we look at the top ten economic data releases and how it can affect your trading strategy.